 During the Coronavirus outbreak we want to help our readers as much as we can, and while that might sound frivolous, these are strange and unsettling times for us all, so any help we can offer, we will.

-We’ve turned to London’s Little Thinkers, the trusted online community that aims to promote an engaging childhood for little ones, through fun, educational and engaging ideas.
+But for now, if you’re struggling with keeping the little one’s entertained at home, we’ve turned to London’s Little Thinkers, the trusted online community that aims to promote an engaging childhood for little ones, through fun, educational and engaging ideas.
 It was set up by Rebecca Dooley, a London-based qualified Primary School Teacher and now Headmistress of a nursery school – in short, she knows how to keep children entertained and how to do it in the most positive and educational way possible.

 Here, Rebecca shares her tips on keeping the little ones in your life entertained during this unusual time.
 We know it’s tough, but you’ve got this.